cdn77/debugr/README.md

 parallel tasks quickly results in a headache.
 Apply a little Debugr magic though, and the next bug that causes your app to crash will be found in minutes, if not seconds!

-Also Debugr supports multiple log handlers into which are log events distributed and each of them handle them by itself.
-Which you use is up to yourself, also you can add your own.
+Debugr comes with several integrations out of the box, both for collecting log data and for persisting logs into storage.
+It's trivial to add your own integrations though, if you need something custom!

 Heavily inspired by [Tracy], although Debugr comes with its own unique perks.
 Written in TypeScript, so type declarations are included out of the box.